rohanpurohit7/Chat-Client/README.md

 # Chat-Client
 This is a chat server and client which uses socket programming.
-It opens a connection on localhost on port 5000.